Loevbo/cDropdown/README.md

 ```
 obj: [
       {
         "Application": {                                                 // Your dropdown object
             "Id": "Application",                                         // The ID of the dropdown
             "Name": "Application",                                       // The Name of the dropdown   / Optional
             "Primary": true,                                             // The Primary dropdown, aka the one a user should see first
             "Class": "form-control",                                     // Add classes to your dropdown   / Optional
-            "Child": "Language",  //
+            "Child": "Language",                                         // What dropdwown shall be shown, when we select something from this.
             "Sort": true,                                                // Will sort the options alphabetically   / Optional
             "Required": true,                                            // Add the required option to the dropdown   / Optional
             "option": [{                                                 // An array of options
                 "val": "CPreQVa",                                        // The value of the option
                 "text": "What kind of application do you wish to make",  // The text of the option
                 "preSelect": true                                        // If preSelect is true, it will be our preshown option of the dropdown   / Optional
             }, {
                 "val": "Web_app",
                 "text": "Web application"